Search preferences

 Convertire valuta

 Hardcover.
-Condizione: Very Good.
-Condizione sovraccoperta: Fair.
+Condizione: Near Fine.
+Condizione sovraccoperta: Near Fine.
 First Edition.
 Allen and Unwin.
 1954, 54, 55 Impressions 1,1,1 of each title.
 A lovely set.
-Near fine jackets with no tattering or serious marks.
-Some minor blemishes.
-Spines are not too discolored which is unusal.
-FotR has had some minor repair, not restoration, to the spine head.
-Looks like it was torn in two places, with slight cocking to Fellowship lettering.
-TT and RotK have minor paper loss in places, but no repairs.
-The books are cliean, no foxing, no marks, slight reading curve, and gilt bright.
-About as good as they come.
-Sliptext 4 on RotK.
-You a re paying for dust jackets these days, not books!
-Finding books without restoration and reconstruction is also rare, thus the price of this set.
-Please, serious inquiries only.
+Near fine jackets with no tattering, chips or serious marks.
+Some minor blemishes and age discoloration.
+Spines are not too darkened, which is rare.
+What is unique about this set is the dust jackets are closer to the original grey colour, not faded beige/ whiite.
+This is extremely unique as you usually only see this colour on the flaps.
+The books are clean, no foxing, no marks, and gilt bright.
+FotR has fade mark's to inside end pages likely from an old jacket protector.
+RotK binding is slightly loose, but nothing serious.
+About as good as they come and will ever see as these sets are now very rare with original jackets.
+With fairly uniform wear, these books have been together a long time, but not likely to have been purchased by one original owner as released.
+There was never the opportunity to buy them as a set as they were released at intervals.
+With modern books you are paying for the condition of the dust jackets, not books!
+Finding dust jackets without restoration and reconstruction is also rare, thus the price of this set.
 We will deliver these anywhere in the world for travel costs.
 Watch our shop for more early and first editions in the coming months.
-We have been a specialist Tolkien dealer for 21 years and we expect more books to be listed under consignment from our old customers as we near the new films and other activity in the Tolkien market.
+We have been a specialist Tolkien dealer for 22 years and we expect more books to be listed under consignment from our old customers as we near the new films and other activity in the Tolkien market.
 We expect new higher prices across all editions and printings the next two years, buy now.
+Note, shipping costs do not included insurance.
+We usually hand deliver high value items which is cheaper than insurance.
+We will quote this price at cost.
 If you have any questions, please email us.
-Visit our website to learn more about Festival Art and Books, Festival in the Shire and our founder and expert, Mark D. Faith Please note these are listed on multiple sites and may be withdrawn at any time.
+Visit our website to learn more about Festival Art and Books, Festival in the Shire and our founder and expert, Mark D. Faith.

 • Immagine del venditore per The Lord of the Rings.
 The Fellowship of the Ring; The Two Towers; The Return of the King venduto da Burnside Rare Books, ABAA